For all the latest news about Sounds Deep - Term restarts on the 23rd October 2018

 Men's community choir in Forres, Moray

 With David Harrison & Bill Henderson

-NEW TERM started on Tuesday January 23rd 2018
+OUR TERM restarts on Tuesday 23rd October 2018

 New singers are always welcome and their first week is free !!!
 What joy is this !!!

 This group is now well established and is enjoying singing a wide range of music from Beach Boys and Housemartins to Maori, South African and Georgian songs and lots more besides.

 There are no auditions and no need to be able to read music.
 We are delighted with the rich, deep, resonant sounds we are making and there is no doubt that there is something very different and special about singing together just as a bunch of men.

 NEW SINGERS ALWAYS WELCOME !!

 Bill Henderson: “ This choir was inspired by the Spooky Men's Chorale from Australia and reminds me of my time in a men's choir in Wales.
 There is something special about men singing together — like a rugby club without the mud. ”

 Weekly during school terms,